pajapro/fastlane-plugin-changelog/README.md

 ```

 ### stamp_changelog
-Stamps the _Unreleased_ (see [How can I minimize the effort required?](http://keepachangelog.com/)) section with provided identifier in your project `CHANGELOG.md` file.
+Stamps the _Unreleased_ (see [How can I minimize the effort required?](http://keepachangelog.com/)) section with provided identifier in your project `CHANGELOG.md` file and sets up a new _Unreleased_ section above it.
 Additionally, you can provide git tag associated with this section. `stamp_changelog` will then create a link to diff between this and previous section's tag on Github.
 This will enable you to quickly get to [comparison between two tags](https://help.github.com/articles/comparing-commits-across-time/).
 ``` ruby
 stamp_changelog(